trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 How do you prepare for this?
 In the circle where we reared my kids, "dating" was deferred in favor of "courting".
 That's a good goal.
+(As the song says, it's worth the sportin.)
 The culture would have you focus instead on temporary companionship: have a date for this event, be escorted to that gala or celebration.
 (Sam Cooke, "Another Saturday Night") Puh-leeze think more permanently.

 My friend's advice?
 Pursue righteousness.